SantoriniDave.com

 Taxi queue at Athens International Airport.

 The taxi queue at the airport.
-There are always lots of taxis here but the line can still be long, though it usually moves quickly.
+There are always lots of taxis here but the line can still be long, though it moves quickly.

 How do I get from Athens Airport to the City Center?
 (Metro vs. Bus vs. Taxi vs. Welcome Pickups)